space-wizards/docs/src/en/space-station-14/mapping.md

 - Place a Camera Monitor, ideally somewhere more secure so anyone can't check in on it.
 - If you want to test your cameras view, save your map then run mapinit.
 You can then view the camera monitor and check their view, make sure to run togglelight in console to get the actual view.
 - For entertainment cameras, follow the same process as above but with cameras marked (entertainment).

+## Telecoms
+Stations require a telecommunication server in order for headsets and radios to work correctly.
+Make sure to place a `TelecomServerFilled` somewhere on your map and sign post it and put a station beacon in there.

 ## Machine Linking (Multitool, Blast Doors, Conveyors etc)
 Machine linking works exactly how it does in game.
 Spawn yourself a multitool from the entity spawner and with it in hands, click on your entity you want to link (conveyors, blast doors, shutters etc) then click on a suitable input such as a button, switch or lever.
 Then select the way you want to link it, in most cases, default linking is best.